XnoobSpeakable/Blind-Factory-Game/README.md

 In general, I only used AI code that I understand and that I was going to write myself, rather than letting AI do all the work.

 I only used Github Copilot free tier, never paid a cent.
+Can only use it for like 2 or 3 days a month anyway.

 External chat applications like ChatGPT were not and never will be used.